The functional equation of the smoothing transform: Further results and discussion

-Part (a) of this Theorem follows directly from Theorem 1.1 in \cite{Liu1998}.
-Part (b) can be concluded from existing literature if we additionally assume \eqref{eq:A4b}.
-In this case, the claimed uniqueness of $\varphi$ follows from \cite[Theorem 3]{BK2005}.
-The regular variation of $1-\varphi$ follows from \cite[Theorem 1.4]{BK1997} in the case when $m'(\alpha) < 0$ and from \cite[Theorem 1]{Kyp1998} if $m'(\alpha) = 0$.
-We postpone the proof of the result as stated here until Section \ref{sec:unique}.
-There we will see that for uniqueness up to scaling \eqref{eq:A4a} can be replaced by $\E W < \infty$, which is in fact weaker.
+This result can be concluded from existing literature if we additionally assume \eqref{eq:A4b} and $P(N<\infty)=1$.
+In this case, the claimed uniqueness of $\varphi$ follows from~\cite{BK2005}, Theorem 3.
+The regular variation of $1-\varphi$ follows from~\cite{BK1997}, Theorem 1.4, in the case when $m'(\alpha) < 0$ and from~\cite{Kyp1998}, Theorem 1, if $m'(\alpha) = 0$.
+We prove the result as stated here in Section~\ref{sec:unique}; there we will see that for uniqueness up to scaling~\eqref{eq:A4a} can be replaced by $\E W < \infty$, which is in fact weaker.

-Understanding the behaviour of solutions to \eqref{eq:FE1} near zero is an essential step in proving the above results but also interesting in its own right because it allows the derivation of moment results for the corresponding distributions by classical Tauberian theorems in the case of Eq.\ \eqref{eq:SumFP} and by elementary calculations for the sup-type analogue of \eqref{eq:MinFP}.
+Understanding the behavior of solutions to~\eqref{eq:FE1} near zero is an essential step in proving Theorem~\ref{Thm:Min_solutions}, but it is also interesting in its own right because it allows the derivation of moment results for the corresponding distributions by classical Tauberian theorems in the case of~\eqref{eq:SumFP} and by elementary calculations for the sup-type analog of~\eqref{eq:MinFP}.